Copyright © 2016

 "Yes Chalmers, damn Rankers should watch their tongues in this man's army."

-Before Thomas could take more of an issue with the two young Subalterns, he felt a strong hand on his shoulder and the squeeze that told Thomas his friend Mister Sharpe had returned.
+Before Thomas could take more of an issue with the two young Subalterns, he felt a strong hand on his shoulder and the squeeze that told Thomas his friend Mister Grey had returned.

-The two young Subalterns looked at Mister Sharpe's rank and jumped to attention as he glared at them.
+The two young Subalterns looked at Mister Grey's rank and jumped to attention as he glared at them.

 "Do you gentlemen have an issue with Lieutenant Marking?"